naftulikay/rust-openssl-static-example/README.md

 We use [a Docker container][docker] running the Lambda version of Amazon Linux for builds.
 This makes the execution environment as close to the build environment as possible.

-**The Problem:** AWS runs an old version of Amazon Linux wihout any software updates.
+**The Problem:** AWS runs an old version of Amazon Linux without any software updates.
 However, in the Docker container where I build my shared library, installing `openssl-devel` automatically upgrades OpenSSL from 1.0.1 to 1.0.2.
 Therefore, it is not possible to build against the version of `openssl` which is present in the Amazon Linux image at boot time; in the Docker image, simply by installing `openssl-devel` it is upgraded to 1.0.2, _which is not present